Jingle bells ringing, jolly elves singing, hot hot hot chocolate…all while magically touring the Polar Express! What a way to celebrate the holidays!

 Guess what I saw when we rode the Polar Express?
 Entire families in matching PJs.
 Not just one or two…loads of them!

 Just remember that the train is outside, so bring those warm shoes and coats!
-The boarding line will be in a heated tent, but you’ll still be walking around the parking lot and around the train…so check the weather before you go!
+Some of the event will be in a be in a heated tent, but you’ll still be walking around the parking lot, to the train and through the Winter Market Plaza afterward…so check the weather before you go!

-Stay the Night
+4) Stay the Night